 Most home building materials contain VOCs (volatile organic compounds) which are essentially chemicals that are released in the form of gas.
 These gasses, of course, then end up in your breathing air – something that doesn’t exactly put your mind at ease when your new baby is sleeping in the room.

 To reduce exposure to these gasses, look for a carpet that has low VOCs.
 Carpets made from naturally sourced materials are typically lower in VOCs than traditional synthetic fibers.
 In addition, it is a good idea to have the carpet installed before the baby arrives (or at least before the baby will be sleeping in the room).
 For the first couple of days after installation, keep the door to the room closed and the window in the room open, if possible, to allow the carpet to “air out.”

 It goes without saying: babies can be messy.
-Spilled bottles, diaper mishaps, and curious little ones using diaper cream as finger paint (or maybe that’s just my house?) can all cause worry about leaving stains on the carpet.
+Spilled bottles, diaper mishaps, and curious little ones using diaper cream as finger paint can all cause worry about leaving stains on the carpet.
 So a carpet with a high level of stain resistance is a must for a nursery.
 Be sure to inquire about the soiling warranty as well, as there is a difference between staining and soiling, and the warranties that cover them.